EliGilmour/Eli-1/_posts/2023-01-11-Gradingsection2.md

 1: I would give this submission a 1 on this row because the video shows the running of the program and the collecting if input using a text field and displaying output results on the screen.

-2: I would give this submission a 0 on this row because
+2: I would give this submission a 0 on this row because even though the response had to code segments, the response didn't get the point because the lis was not being used.

-3: I would give this submission a 0 on this row because
+3: I would give this submission a 0 on this row because the response does include a list, but the list is not used to its purpose and doesn't help benefit the program functionally any better.
+The response doesn't also explain how the list manages complexity.

-4: I would give this submission a 1 on this row because
+4: I would give this submission a 1 on this row because the response describes the functionality of the procedure.
+Also the response includes a student developed procedure.

-5: I would give this submission a 1 on this row because
+5: I would give this submission a 1 on this row because the response has a student developed algorithm that includes selection, sequencing and iteration.
+Also the response explain in depth how the algorithm works.

-6: I would give this submission a 0 on this row because
+6: I would give this submission a 0 on this row because the response meet 2 out of 3 for the criteria.
+The response gives the condidtions being tested rather than two different arguments.